Tree Disease and Insect Management

 KEEP YOUR TREES FREE FROM DISEASE AND INSECTS

 Your trees can be at constant risk from disease and insect infestation.
 That is why it is essential to contact the tree care professionals from Arbor Man Tree Care as soon as possible if you think there are issues with your trees.
-You will find examples of common diseases and insects that can wreak havoc on your trees on this page.
-Click on the links on this page to learn more about these problems or contact Arbor Man Tree Care.
+On this page, you will find examples of common diseases and insects that can wreak havoc on your trees.

-Dibotryon morbosum or Apiosporina morbosa is a plant pathogen, which is the causal agent of black knot.
-It affects the cherry, plum, apricot and chokecherry trees of North America.
+Dibotryon Morbosum or Apiosporina Morbosa is a plant pathogen, the causal agent of the Black Knot.
+It affects North America’s cherry, plum, apricot and chokecherry trees.
 Most commonly infecting chokecherry (Mayday and Shubert) in Alberta.
 The disease produces rough, black areas that encircle and kill the infested parts and provide insects’ habitat.
 Black Knot occurs only on the wood parts of trees, primarily on twigs and branches but can spread to larger limbs and even the trunk.
 Olive-green swellings from the disease are visible in the late spring, but it spreads and matures typically by autumn.

 Prune out infected parts 6 to 8 inches back from an infection, making sure not to cut through infected parts and spread the disease.
-We recommend regular disinfection of pruning tools.
-Pruning is best when the tree is dormant.
+We recommend regular disinfection of pruning tools, which is best when the tree is dormant.

 YELLOW HEADED SPRUCE SAWFLY

-Yellow-Headed Spruce Sawfly- (Pikonema alaskensis Rohwer) can cause severe economic and aesthetic loss to ornamental and commercially grown spruce.
+Yellow-Headed Spruce Sawfly- (Pikonema Alaskensis Rohwer) can cause severe economic and aesthetic loss to ornamental and commercially grown spruce.
 The needles’ feeding destruction can reduce plant growth and vigour up to two years after the damage occurs.
 The yellow-headed spruce sawfly “worm” is commonly misidentified as the spruce budworm.
-Misidentification is most likely because both insects are spring defoliators, but this is where the similarity ends.
-The yellow-headed spruce sawfly is a stingless wasp.
-It is a clean defoliator, leaving a few partial needles in its wake and fed on new and old needles.
-Yellow-headed spruce sawfly will rarely be found on all spruce trees in a planting.
+Misidentification is most likely because both insects are spring defoliators.
+But this is where the similarity ends.
+The yellow-headed spruce sawfly is a stingless wasp and a clean defoliator, leaving few partial needles in its wake and feeding on new and old needles.
+Yellow-headed spruce sawflies rarely get found on all spruce trees in a planting.

 Spruce Budworm – being a messy eater, needles are seldom entirely consumed by the larvae but are often clipped at the base and webbed together.
 These dead needles persist on the trees for a few weeks giving trees a scorched appearance in mid-summer.
 When populations are low and moderate, partial loss of new foliage occurs, particularly in the tree’s upper portion.
-During severe persistent infestations, all the new foliage and some old foliage may be destroyed for several years.
-Buds and developing shoots may be killed in their formative stages.
+During severe persistent infestations, all the new and some old foliage may be destroyed for several years.
+In their formative stages, Buds and developing shoots may get killed.
 Complete tree mortality can occur following five to six years of severe infestation.

-The poplar borer (Saperda calcarata) is a common insect in urban and rural Alberta.
-Adults are large (20-30mm) long-horned, light blue/gray beetles with orange markings.
+The poplar borer (Saperda Calcarata) is a common insect in urban and rural Alberta.
+Adults are large (20-30mm), long-horned, light blue/gray beetles with orange markings.
 Larvae are legless, white, and 30mm long.
 The most visible sign is the damage they cause to poplar and aspen trees – boring large holes that then weep sap that stain the bark a dark brown.
-The larvae remain inside the trees feeding for two to five years before pupating and then emerging as adults to mate and lay eggs.
+The larvae remain inside the trees feeding for two to five years before pupating and emerging as adults to mate and lay eggs.
 High populations of this insect may significantly weaken or stress trees, mainly if they are already under drought stress.
 Unlike other long-horned beetles, which only attack stressed trees, the poplar borer frequently attacks healthy, vigorous trees.
-Willow is the preferred host of the Poplar Willow Borer (Cryptorhynchus lapathi), and poplar can also be affected (NOT Swedish Aspen).
 Poplar and Willow Borer typically attack stems that are between 1-4″ in width.

 BRONZE BIRCH BORER

 BBB (Bronze Birch Borer) has become an epidemic in Alberta.
-The adult is a copper/bronze coloured slender beetle.
+The adult is a copper/bronze-coloured slender beetle.
 The larvae, which do the damage, are unseen, feeding on the bark’s vascular tissue.
-The Bronze Birch Borer typically attacks trees that are already stressed or in decline.
-A birch infested with Bronze Birch Borer will start showing dieback in the crown, increasing in severity as the infestation continues, often leading to death of the tree.
-In later stages of infestation, the trunk will show D-shaped, rust-stained exit holes and may also have swollen extrusions under the bark where the tree tried to grow over larval galleries.
+The Bronze Birch Borer attacks trees that are already stressed or in decline.
+A birch infested with Bronze Birch Borer will start showing dieback in the crown, increasing in severity as the infestation continues, often leading to the tree’s death.
+In later stages of infestation, the trunk will show D-shaped, rust-stained exit holes.
+It may also have swollen extrusions under the bark where the tree tried to grow over larval galleries.